JonathanWilbur/mueller-report/volume1.md

 to work on and update candidate Trump on the project through as late as June 2016.
 349

-On January 20, 2016, Cohen received an email from Elena Poliakova, Peskov's personal assistant. writing from her personal email account, Poliakova stated that she had been trying to reach Cohen and asked that he call her on the personal number that she provided.
+On January 20, 2016, Cohen received an email from Elena Poliakova, Peskov's personal assistant.
+Writing from her personal email account, Poliakova stated that she had been trying to reach Cohen and asked that he call her on the personal number that she provided.
 350 shortly after receiving Poliakova's email, Cohen called and spoke to her for 20 minutes.
 351 Cohen described to Poliakova his position at the Trump organization and outlined the proposed Trump Moscow project, including information about the Russian counterparty with which the Trump organization had partnered.
-Cohen requested assistance in moving the project forward, both in securing land to build the project and with financing. according to Cohen, Poliakova asked detailed questions and took notes, stating that she would need to follow up with others in Russia.
+Cohen requested assistance in moving the project forward, both in securing land to build the project and with financing.
+According to Cohen, Poliakova asked detailed questions and took notes, stating that she would need to follow up with others in Russia.
 352

-Cohen could not recall any direct follow -up from Poliakova or from any other representative of the Russian government, nor did the Office identify any evidence of direct follow-up. however, the day after Cohen's call with Poliakova, Sater texted Cohen, asking him to "\[c\]all me when you have a few minutes to chat .. .
+Cohen could not recall any direct follow -up from Poliakova or from any other representative of the Russian government, nor did the Office identify any evidence of direct follow-up.
+However, the day after Cohen's call with Poliakova, Sater texted Cohen, asking him to "\[c\]all me when you have a few minutes to chat .. .
 It's about Putin they called today."
 353 Sater then sent a draft invitation for Cohen to visit Moscow to discuss the Trump Moscow project, 354 along with a note to "\[t\]ell me if the letter is good as amended by me or make whatever changes